michael105/michael105/README.md

 <hr>
 <hr>
+-->

 Assembling the launch platform, palliumOS, sort of ikea stuff.

 Everything is there, it's just either not connected or missing.

+Still have to find my way with ai.

 <!-- <em>
 Now the jurpling slayjid agrocrustles,